KTFO-CD

 Although KTFO-CD identifies as a separate station in its own right, it is officially licensed as a translator of KAKW-DT.
-In addition to its own digital signal, KTFO-CD is simulcast in high definition on KAKW-DT's second digital subchannel (virtual channel 62.2, VHF channel 13.2) from a transmitter in unincorporated Williamson County (approximately halfway between Austin and Killeen).
+In addition to its own digital signal, KTFO-CD is simulcast in high definition on KAKW-DT's second digital subchannel (62.2) from a transmitter in unincorporated Williamson County (approximately halfway between Austin and Killeen).
 KAKW-DT, in turn, is simulcast on KTFO-CD's second digital subchannel.

 History

-The station first signed on the air on March 28, 1988 as K30CE, broadcasting on UHF channel 30.
+The station first signed on the air on March 28, 1988, as K30CE, broadcasting on UHF channel 30.
 In 2001, the station changed its call letters to K31FM, and relocated to channel 31.
 In 2002, the station's calls changed again to KDAS-CA, and became a repeater of KAKW-TV in Killeen, after that station switched its affiliation to Univision.
 It later changed its call letters to KAKW-CA in 2005, and then to KTFO-CA in 2007.
 In 2009, the station was relaunched with as a separate outlet from KAKW and affiliated with Telefutura (now UniMás).
 In 2010, the station converted to a digital signal and modified its callsign to KTFO-CD.